mrndhlovu/milestone-project4/README.md

 * Then it is presented on the frontend `Image` component like so. `<Image src={IMAGE_URL} />`

-Cloning this repo to run locally will require the following steps
+#### Cloning this repo to run locally will require the following steps

 1. Click the `Clone or download` button, then copy the `Clone with HTTPs`  URL which starts with `https://github/......`
-2. Open your preferred terminal and type `git clone` the paste the URL you just copied and press enter.
+2. Open your preferred terminal and type `git clone` and paste the URL you just copied and press enter.
 3. The repo should be copied to you local directory.
 4. Make sure you have these installed:
    - [NodeJS](https://nodejs.org/)